boz700908/PhoenixWrightTrilogy/README.md

 dotnet build -c Release
 ```

-The build output is automatically copied to the game's `Mods` folder.
+The build output is automatically copied to the game's `Mods` folder, along with the contents of the `Data` folder which are copied to `UserData/AccessibilityMod`.

 ### Build Requirements